sapcc/maia/docs/users-guide.md

 Password: ******
 ```

-If you neither specifiy the user-domain in the username nor the URL, Maia will assume that the user is part
+If you neither specify the user-domain in the username nor the URL, Maia will assume that the user is part
 of the configured default domain (not to be confused with the OpenStack domain `default`).

 ```